Policy and Advocacy Advisor

 CARF Team Advocacy

-• Working with the Head of Crisis Anticipation and Risk Finance Team, and the External Affairs and Advocacy Manager to lead on implementing the advocacy strategy that docks with the wider mission and vision of Start Network in the field of new financing
+Working with the Crisis Anticipation and Risk Finance Team, and the Policy, Advocacy, and External Affairs team to lead on implementing the advocacy strategy that docks with the wider mission and vision of Start Network, particularly in the field of new financing

-• Produce written articles and innovative policy and communications materials (for a range of audiences and platforms including members, donors and networks), to convey messages effectively
+Produce written products such as articles, innovative policy, and communications materials (for a range of audiences and platforms including members, donors, and networks), to convey messages effectively

-• Represent Start Network in formal and informal settings including working groups, conferences, task teams and other, including leading on discrete pieces of collaborative work as required
+Represent Start Network in formal and informal settings including working groups, conferences, task teams, and others, including leading discrete pieces of collaborative work as required

 Start Network Advocacy